sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 I would probably pick out those statistics that are of most interest to me (and to my readership), and then put them into a nice, simple table like the one in :numref:`tab-parenthood`.\ [#]_ Notice that when I put it into a table, I gave everything “human readable” names.
-Thit is always good practice.
+This is always good practice.
 Notice also that I am not getting enough sleep.
-Thit is not good practice, but other parents tell me that it is pretty standard.
+This is not good practice, but other parents tell me that it is pretty standard.

 .. ----------------------------------------------------------------------------